Frogger

-is a 1981 arcade action game developed by Konami and manufactured by Sega.
-In North America, it was released by Sega/Gremlin.
-The object of the game is to direct a series of frogs to their homes by crossing a busy road and a hazardous river.
+is a 1981 action video game developed by Konami and published by Sega for arcades.
+It was released in North America by Sega/Gremlin.
+The object of the game is to direct five frogs to their homes by dodging traffic on a busy road, then crossing a river by jumping on floating logs, turtles, and alligators.

-Frogger was positively received as one of the greatest video games ever made and followed by several clones and sequels.
+Frogger was positively received by critics upon its release, and is considered one of the greatest video games ever made.
+It was followed by numerous clones and several home-only sequels in the Frogger series.
+The 1982 Atari 2600 version from Parker Brothers sold four million cartridges, making it one of the best-selling Atari 2600 games.
 By 2005, 20 million copies of its various home video game incarnations had been sold worldwide.
-It entered popular culture, including television and music.

 Gameplay

 The objective of the game is to guide a frog to each of the empty homes at the top of the screen.
 The game starts with three, five, or seven frogs, depending on the machine's settings.
-Losing all frogs is game over.
-The player uses the 4-direction joystick to hop the frog once.
+Losing all frogs results in a game over.
+The player uses the four-direction joystick to hop the frog once.
 Frogger is either single-player or two players alternating turns.

-The frog starts at the bottom of the screen, which contains a horizontal road occupied by speeding cars, trucks, and bulldozers.
+The frog starts at the bottom of the screen, which contains a horizontal road occupied by speeding vehicles such as race cars, dune buggies, trucks, and bulldozers.
 The player must guide the frog between opposing lanes of traffic to avoid becoming roadkill and losing a life.
-After the road, a median strip separates the two major parts of the screen.
-The upper part consists of a river with logs, alligators, and turtles, all moving horizontally across the screen.
-By jumping on swiftly moving logs and the backs of turtles and alligators, the player can guide the frog to safety.
+After crossing the road, a median strip separates the two major parts of the screen.
+The upper half consists of a river with logs, alligators, and turtles, all moving horizontally across the screen in opposite directions.
+By jumping on swiftly moving logs and the backs of alligators and turtles, the player can guide the frog to safety.
 The player must avoid snakes, otters, and the open mouths of alligators.
 A brightly colored female frog is sometimes on a log and may be carried for bonus points.
-The top of the screen contains five "frog homes".
+The very top of the screen contains five "frog homes", and at least one is always open and available.
 These sometimes contain bonus insects or deadly alligators.